Outlines of my career as a professor at Florida State University and my life as a frisbee enthusiast.

-My professional journey began at the University of Wisconsin-Milwaukee, where I completed a BSc, MSc, and PhD in Meteorology and Geosciences (1977–1988), followed by a postdoctoral fellowship (1988–1990).
+My professional journey began at the University of Wisconsin-Milwaukee, where I completed a BSc, MSc, and PhD in Meteorology (1977–1988), followed by a postdoctoral fellowship (1988–1990).
 It was during this period that my foundational interests in atmospheric dynamics and nonlinear systems took root.
 This early work laid the groundwork for later explorations into chaos theory and complex geophysical systems.

 I joined Florida State University (FSU) as an Assistant Professor in 1990, initially in the Department of Meteorology.
 Over the next three decades, my career progressed through Associate Professor in both Meteorology and Geography, to full Professor, and ultimately to holding the Earl B. and Sophia H. Shaw Endowed Chair in Geography (2008–2023).
 I also served as Chair of the Department of Geography (2015–2021) and a Faculty Associate at the Geophysical Fluid Dynamics Institute (2012–2023).
 In 2024, I was honored with the title of Professor Emeritus.